 - Bake for 40 to 45 minutes.

-See how incredibly simple that is?
+So simple, right?
 Sweet and tender apples, tart cranberries, warm and creamy oats mildly sweetened with maple, all tied together with a hint of cinnamon and ginger.

 This is the perfect breakfast to share with family on Christmas day or really any holiday or leisurely morning spent with family.

-Vegan Baked Oatmeal – Options and Substitutions
+Healthy Baked Oatmeal - Options and Substitutions

 Have fun with this recipe, and try a variety of fruits, nuts and spices.
 Here are some examples: